tahira-h/stock-analysis/README.md

  Execution Times of the Original Script and the Refactored Script

 The execution times of the original script and the refactored script improved while running the refactored code.
-The original script was slower because of......The refactored script runs through data quickly because of the new code provided.
+The original script was faster because of......The refactored script runs through data quickly because of the new code provided.

 SUMMARY